Last updated on September 19th, 2019

 The feedback rating is a powerful measure invented to protect customers from buying counterfeit products.
 You can always check if the supplier delivers as promised.

 The ratings are usually between 0 – 100% and 0 – 5star reviews.
 I’ll recommend you always go for 90% and above rating and at least 4star reviews.

 Also, check the sellers guarantee on the products before you ship them.
-All this are usually at the bottom of every product page.
+All these are usually at the bottom of every product page.

 Step 3.
 Paying for your Products

 In the past years, this used to be the hindrance of venturing into importation business.
 This is because there are no easy means of paying it’s always a long procedure.
 But thanks to the internet everything is now made easy.
 Back in your house in Nigeria, you can make payment for products in the US or anywhere around the world.
 It’s as easy as that.

 There are several channels through which you can pay for your products, but they differ with suppliers.
 Some suppliers allow Mastercard or Visa card payment, some PayPal or Alipay.
 The point is payment for goods are now easier and this shouldn’t be a barrier to you.

 About Fraud or Getting Scammed

 You might want to ask, what if you’ve paid and you never receive your products?
 Or you pay, and the product is different from the description in the websites?

 Well, all this are normal questions.
 These websites have some measures in protecting their customers.
 You can call it “buyers protection” or also known as “Escrow”.

 The Escrow or buyer’s protection is a measurement put in place by the websites to protects both buyers and sellers.
 This is how it works.
 Once you’ve purchased the products you want to ship, instead of paying straight to the sellers’ account, the websites withhold the money.